 Puāwaitanga Counselling between 9am – 9pm, Seven days a week

 Get support with feelings of anxiety, low mood, relationships, grief, addictions, low self-esteem or low confidence.

-- Counselling sessions held over the phone and using a web-based program
+- Counselling sessions are held over the phone and using a web-based program.

 Enrol online or call 0800 782 999

-(You will be asked for your student ID number to confirm you are an enrolled student).
+Please note: you will be asked for your student ID number to confirm you are an enrolled student.

 UniWellbeing eTherapy Programme

 The UniWellbing programme is an online course for students experiencing mild to severe worry, stress, anxiety, low mood or depression.
 The programme has been developed by the eCentreClinic at Macquarie University, Sydney Australia, and the Health and Counselling Service are running a clinical trial of the programme throughout 2019.

 The course is five weeks long and new courses start every three weeks.
 Students are contacted every week by one of the counselling team, and complete questionnaires before, during and after the course, then again after three months.

 You can do the course if you: